 - Ductogram.
 This test uses mammography and an injected contrast material to make pictures of the milk ducts inside your breasts.

 - Ultrasound.
 This test uses sound waves to make pictures of the inside of your breasts.

 Your doctor will also likely do a urine or blood test to find out whether you’re pregnant.

 Once you know what’s causing the nipple discharge, you can treat it if necessary.
-Discharge that’s due to pregnancy, breastfeeding, or hormonal changes doesn’t need to be treated.
-Your doctor will treat discharge from other causes based on the condition.
+Discharge that’s due to pregnancy, breastfeeding, or hormonal changes may not need to be treated.
+Your doctor may treat discharge from other causes based on the condition.

 Did you know?Your breasts each contain about 20 milk ducts, and fluid can leak from them.
 It’s normal for some milk to leak out of your nipple when you’re pregnant or breastfeeding.